-ANNUAL REPORT OF FACULTY MEMBER TOTO Name; Rank: Tenure Status: This annual report is your opportunity to document your contributions to the mission of the university.
-The report content may serve as a record for promotion, tenure, and other personnel decisions, and will be used in setting merit raises.
-Se college promotion and tenure guidelines for specific uses of annual review materials. • Please fill in any missing information on this identification/information page and make any necessary corrections.
-Use the pages that follow to report your activities for this reporting period, and attach additional sheets if necessary.
-Al sections and attachments should be forwarded.
-Responses on the following pages and any attachments must be typed.
-EDUCATIONAL INFORMATION Highest earned degree: Degree Field: Do you have the terminal degree in your field?
-YESNO If NO please indicate: Number of hours beyond Master's degree: Number of hours beyond Master's toward terminal degree: All work complete except dissertation?
-YESNO Dissertation in progress?
-YESNO Did you earn any graduate credits last year?
-YES NO How many?
+ANNUAL REPORT OF FACULTY MEMBER TO Name: Temure Status: Rank: ributions to the mission of the university.
+The report contents much decisions, and will be used in setting merit raises.
+See nual review materials.
+Please fill in any missing information on this identification /information page and make any necessary corrections. reporting period, and attach additional sheets if necessary.
+All on the following pages and any attachments must be typed.
+EDUCATIONAL INFORMATION Highest earned degree: Degree Field Do you have the terminal degree in your field?
+YES Į. If NO please indicate: Number of hours beyond Master's degr ee: Number of hours beyond Master's towar d terminal degree: All work complete except dissertation?
+YES NO Dissertation in progress?
+YES NO Did you earn any graduate credits last year?
+YESNO How many?
 List courses taught during the evaluation period.
 Include duties performed during any reassigned time.
-List bourses taught during the evaluation period.
-Instance duties periotified during this reasonghed time.